Seeker

 Although over one hundred years old, Nikkei is still unfamiliar to many.

-Always explore, and one will always discover.
+Always explore, and you will always discover.

 The Clay logo with lines signifying the sun's rays around it